Guide to Implementing Title II Exceptions

 1. Create a "Website Archive" page within each site managed through your web content manager.

-2. Organize and upload archival materials—such as documents, multimedia, or other relevant content—onto this page.
+2. Organize archival materials—such as documents, multimedia, or other relevant content—onto this page.

 3. Relocate any webpages considered archival under the "Website Archive" section as child pages, and clearly label them by appending “(archival)” to the page title.